 Singapore 238840

-Mooncakes are halal certified.
+Mooncakes are certified halal.

 9. Polar Puffs & Cakes

 Bet you didn’t expect to see this one here.
-The bakery chain of polar puffs & cakes continues its unique offering of cakes made in the shapes of cartoon characters.
+The bakery chain of Polar Puffs & Cakes continues its unique offering of cakes made in the shapes of cartoon characters.

 Say hello to Hello Kitty!

 Ahhh!
 Aren’t these the sweetest things?
 Perfect for families with little girls.
 Even older girls.
 Okay, girls.
-Hello Kitty comes in four flavors: white lotus, pumpkin taro, yam and white chocolate cheese.
+Hello Kitty comes in four flavours: white lotus, pumpkin taro, yam and white chocolate cheese.
 Everybody say yum yum! ($30.80 for 6)

 Just when you thought that things can’t get any cuter, they even give you a free Hello Kitty lantern with every purchase of a box of kitty mooncakes!
-I think snowy would like that.
+I think Snowy would like that.
 Meow!

-Oh yes, a reader highlighted that the bakery chain is also halal certified :)
+Oh yes, a reader highlighted that the bakery chain is also certified halal :)

 10. Goodwood Park Hotel

-Obviously, when we’re on the topic of the best mooncakes, the good name of goodwood park hotel always comes up.
+Obviously, when we’re on the topic of the best mooncakes, the good name of Goodwood Park Hotel always comes up.
 The hotel is famed for its tropical fruit mooncakes like mango with pomelo, durian, and cempedak.

 11. Bakerzin